JordanCWard/SQL/README.md

 170. Consecutive numbers

-Find all numbers that appear at least three times consecutively.
-Return the result table in any order.

 ``` sql
 -- Step 1: Generate numbered logs with a sliding window to check the next two numbers